jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 While the antagonists are fighting it, the era of mass-collaboration is already here.
 We've already seen examples of Uber, Airbnb, and Wikipedia.
 But there are many more.

-These websites all let you change the world today.
+These websites let you change the world today.
 Right now.

 [Galaxy Zoo](https://www.zooniverse.org" target="_blank): Help astronomers classify stars and galaxies.
 You might even be the first to discover something new.

 [Common Voice:](https://voice.mozilla.org/en): Help inventors give their apps voice commands by donating your voice, anonymously, of course.
 A free voice database lets anyone improve their software.

-[Stack Overflow](https://stackoverflow.com): Stack Overflow lets programmers ask a question to other programmers.
+[Stack Overflow](https://stackoverflow.com): Stack Overflow lets programmers, engineers, customer support ask a question to colleagues.
 The person with the best answer gets rewarded.
 This kind of mass-collaboration will soon connect you with other people doing your frontline job.

 [Khan Academy](https://www.khanacademy.org/): Give yourself, or your kids, world-class education for free.
 You only need to login and start doing the work.
 Likewise, Udemy, Skillshare, The Great Courses all teach you programming, art design, photography, or anything else you need to know.